 What is B2B sales?

-B2B (business-to-business) sales means selling your product or service to other businesses rather than individual consumers.
-For software, that usually means building tools that help companies work more efficiently, serve their customers better, or solve specific operational challenges.
+B2B (business-to-business) sales means selling your product or service directly to other businesses instead of to individual consumers.

-B2B software comes in many forms, from internal tools like CRMs or dashboards to customer-facing portals, white-label platforms, or industry-specific SaaS.
-But the common factor is that the customer is another business.
-That tends to mean longer sales cycles, bigger deals, and a buying process that revolves around measurable value and long-term fit.
+B2B software covers everything from internal tools like CRMs and dashboards to customer-facing portals, white-label platforms, and industry-specific SaaS products.
+You’re typically looking at longer sales cycles, bigger deal sizes, and buying processes that focus on measurable ROI and long-term fit.

 B2B vs. B2C software sales